academe/OmniPay-Payone/README.md

 Some development notes yet to be incorporated into the code or documentation:

-* The 3D Secure process needs to be fully implemnented.
-* When sending 3D Secure details, do we need to leave off the personal details or resend everything again?
 * Other transaction types to support on the "Shop" API: refund, vauthorization, creditcardcheck (AJAX API?), 3dscheck, addresscheck
-* The response to notifications: "SSOK" for SessionStatus Access portal version and "TSOK" for the TransactionStatus Shop portal version.
 * Other gateway types exist: JavaScript, one-click purchasing.

 ## Hosted iframe Mode

-JS to include on page: https://secure.pay1.de/client-api/js/v1/payone_hosted_min.js
+* JS to include on page: https://secure.pay1.de/client-api/js/v1/payone_hosted_min.js

-This JS includes "classic" client-API mode functions supported by "AJAX mode" and "Redirect mode" (also worth following up)
+* This JS includes "classic" client-API mode functions supported by "AJAX mode" and "Redirect mode" (also worth following up)

-config.cardtype defines available card types (from list in package)
+* config.cardtype defines available card types (from list in package)

-See Platform_Client_API.pdf A few good examples are listed of the front-end markup and JS.
+* See Platform_Client_API.pdf A few good examples are listed of the front-end markup and JS.